 Steepness of progression of lows

 Ideally, lows should be flat or just slightly lower than previous lows.
-If current low is too deep relative to previous, and such behavior continues then it is too difficult to time the entry and statistically the chances of large draw-down against the play increase before the price actually "bakes the target".
+If the current low is too deep relative to the last, and such behavior continues then, it is too difficult to time the entry.
+Statistically, the chances of a significant draw-down against the play increase before the price actually "bakes the target."
 Shallower accumulations thus have priority.
 Below is outlined the steepness/angle of progression of lows, ideal versus less ideal:

 First higher high (if on volume and momentum) as key rotation indication